Bru0x11/Robot_Planning-Coordinated_Evacuation/README.md

 # TODO:
-  - script to read info about map and obstacles
+  - create executable to test a example map on docker

-  - find space traveled in one second
-  - functions to get length and time of path
-  - implement coordination task
+  - EDO -> create executable to test on rviz2 -> print on rviz2
-  - function to create map and obstacles given parsed points
+  - BRU -> create an example to obtain points
-  -
+  - ASH -> adaptive offset

 # TO ASK
-  - how to compile with colcon (CMake)
-  - how to obtain points
-  - how to obtain the velocity
-  - how to insert more than one robot
-  - hot to insert obstacles